dbnetsoft/RaceResultExchangeDocumentation/docs/displayboards/index.md

 ## Setup

-In the `Displayboards Control` view, click on Add Displayboard to add a new displayboard.
+In the `Displayboards Control` view, click on Add Displayboard to add a new displayboard and select the type of display.
 You can drive more than one board at once and going out on different COM-Ports for different displays.

-For ALGE display boards, it is not possible to output several addresses on one COM port at the moment.
+For ALGE display boards, it is not possible to output to several addresses on one COM port at the moment.
+You need one COM-Port per address.

 !!! warning